hunkim98/blog/_posts/techstars2.md

 ---
-title: "Techstars Day2 ~ End - Building Networks, Defining Your Business"
+title: 'Techstars Day2 ~ End - Building Networks, Defining Your Business'
-excerpt: "For a startup, you have nothing you can give to the other person when you want to reach out to them.
+excerpt: 'For a startup, you have nothing you can give to the other person when you want to reach out to them.
 However when you seek advice from the other person, the story gets a little different, and there will be a deep connection between you and the mentor.
 We also had practices on pitching ourselves.
 To pitch ourselves, we had to know the product that we were selling.
 The product of a company is not what the company actually sells.
-The customers who have evolved thanks to your product are your real products."
+The customers who have evolved thanks to your product are your real products.'
-date: "2023-02-25"
+date: '2023-02-25'
 author:
   name: Kim Dong Hun
-keyword: "startup"
+keyword: 'startup'
-categories: ["diary", "startup"]
+categories: ['diary', 'startup']
 WIP: false
-thumbnail: "/assets/posts/techstars2/mario.png"
+thumbnail: '/assets/posts/techstars2/mario.png'
 ---

 I soon head back to Korea, and I thought that I might never write a post about the Techstars experience after I go to Korea.
 In this post, I would like to cram all the things I learned from Techstars since Day 2 to its final day.